hackergrrl/p2p-db/README.md

 ## Mad Science

-I don't know what this is or what it will be or if the API will change.
-Still experimenting.
-Don't rely on this for anything, but *do* send PRs and issues with your thoughts!
+I'm still figuring out what this is and how it will work.
+Don't rely on this for anything yet, but *do* file issues or ping me on IRC `#ddem` with your thoughts!

 Semantic versioning will be respected.

 ## Goals

-1. have a minimal api that requires no knowledge of the underlying layers (hyperdb, etc)
+1. have a minimal api that requires no knowledge of the underlying layers (hyperdb, etc) for consumers
 2. implement all logic in pluggable API modules that offer logic and views over the append-only log data in hyperdb
 3. work in node, electron, and the browser